-Nobel Prize for Medicine jointly awarded to three researchers from US, UK
+Nobel Prize for Medicine jointly awarded to three researchers from US, UK for their work on cells

 William G Kaelin Jr, Sir Peter J Ratcliffe and Gregg L Semenza discovered how cells sense and adapt to oxygen availability.